News & about

 About the Kāpiti Arts Trail:

 The mission of our flagship art event, the Kāpiti Arts Trail, is to celebrate the arts on the Coast.
 The Arts Trail provides a platform for established and emerging artists for participation and opportunity to engage with visiting public and the local community.

 Artistic mediums represented on the Kāpiti Arts Trail 2018 include painting in oils, acrylic, watercolour, mixed media; sculpture in wood, Oamaru stone, metal, and found materials; fibre arts – felted, woven, quilts; photography, ceramics, mosaic, printmaking, glass, jewellery, and tattoo.
 Artistic styles range from representational to contemporary and abstract, with several ancient traditional approaches such as harakeke and encaustic painting.

-The Kāpiti Coast District Council has led the event for the last 17 years, and was recognised for the event in this year’s Local Government New Zealand Excellence Awards, as a finalist in the “Best Creative Place” category.
+The Kāpiti Coast District Council has led the event for the last 18 years, and was recognised for the event in the 2018 Local Government New Zealand Excellence Awards, as a finalist in the “Best Creative Place” category.

 Follow the Kāpiti Arts Trail on Facebook for more information updates.